 Does The Panasonic Gh5s Have Ibis?

-The GH5 is the same but with higher resolution (400MP).
+The GH5 is the same but with a higher resolution (400MP).
 So does it have IBIS?
 No.

 Essential Tips For Getting The Most Out Of The Gh5

-Compared to its predecessor, the GH5 offers some interesting upgrades.
+Compared to its predecessor, the GH5 offers some exciting upgrades.
 The question is how these upgrades will affect your photography.

 How is the GH5 different from the GH4?
 One of the most significant differences between these two cameras is that the GH4 only shoots 4K at 24fps, while the GH5 can shoot 4K at 60fps.

 This can be helpful when you’re shooting fast-paced action like sports or wildlife.